Lucas-Glaydson/email-microservice/readme.md

 ## Use mode

 To use this service, you just need to configure application.properties file with your credentials.
-You must get that credentials in gmail configuration.
+You must obtain these credentials from your Gmail setup.
 ### Here is an example.
 > You just need to change username and password.
 Remember this password is not your email password, it is generated for Google.
 ```